datacratic/goshard/README.md

-json | parse the HTTP body as JSON and use specified string or number field as key http | use the specified HTTP header as key url | use the last part of the URL as key e.g. /requests/aA1bB2cC3dD4eE5fF6
+json | parse the HTTP body as JSON and use specified string or number field as key http | use the specified HTTP header as key url | use the last part of the URL as key e.g. /requests/aA1bB2cC3dD4eE5fF6 regexp | match the HTTP content with a regular expression and use the result as key